protegeproject/owl2lpg/index.md

 ## 1 Introduction

-This document specifies a mapping of OWL 2 axioms to a Labeled Property Graph (LPG) representation, and vice-versa.
-For standard use, please refer to the [NORMATIVE](https://protegeproject.github.io/owl2lpg/mapping) document.
+This document describes a mapping of OWL 2 axioms to a Labeled Property Graph (LPG) representation, and vice-versa.
+The full specification of the mapping (e.g., for implementation) is given in the [NORMATIVE](https://protegeproject.github.io/owl2lpg/mapping) document.